sabinathapa/spring-boot-rest-api/README.md

 - MySql Workbench
 - IDE (Intellij) / VS Code for frontend
 - Tomcat Server
+- Postman

-# things to do to run the application in your local machine
+# things to do run this application in your local machine

+## Setup the application

- ## Update Project properties file
+ ### Update Project properties file
  - Path src\main\resources
  - Update Local mysql database configuration to map with your database
     ```xml